linnienaryshkin/langchain/aws/exam.md

 - Transfer learning | applying knowledge gained from one domain to enhance performance in another related domain
 - Supervised learning | using the latest datasets containing both positive and negative customer interactions to improve the chatbot's response quality
   - Linear regression
-  - Neural network
+  - Neural network (e.g. predicting a digit from a handwritten image)
   - Forecasting, DeepAR | predict future values based on past values
   - Classification | classify data into a specific category
 - Semi-supervised learning
   - Document classification
+  - Fraud identification
+  - Sentiment analysis
 - Unsupervised learning
   - Association rule learning
-  - Clustering, k-means | group data into clusters based on similarity
+  - Clustering, k-means | group data into clusters based on similarity (e.g. identifying different types of network traffic to predict potential security incidents)
   - Anomaly detection (unsupervised learning algorithm), Random Cut Forest (RCF) | identify outliers in the data
+  - Dimensionality reduction | (e.g. it may blur out or crop background features in an image recognition application)
 - Incremental training | allows the chatbot to adapt over time by learning from new data without forgetting previously learned information
-- Diffusion Model | create new data by iteratively making controlled random changes to an initial data sample
+- Diffusion Model (DALL-E) | create new data by iteratively making controlled random changes to an initial data sample
 - Generative adversarial network (GAN) | work by training two neural networks in a competitive manner
 - Variational autoencoders (VAE) | encoder and decoder.
 The encoder neural network maps the input data to a mean and variance for each dimension of the latent space.
 It generates a random sample from a Gaussian (normal) distribution
-  - Transformer-based generative AI model | builds upon the encoder and decoder concepts of VAEs.
+- Transformer-based generative AI model (GPT) | builds upon the encoder and decoder concepts of VAEs.
 Transformer-based models add more layers to the encoder to improve performance on text-based tasks like comprehension, translation, and creative writing.

 ## Embedding/Transformer models